14 Medical Device Venture Capital Firms To Partner With

 14. StartUp Health

-- Investment stages: Seed, early-stage venture, and grants
+- Investment stages: Seed and early-stage venture

-- Geographical presence: New York, NY
+- Geographical presence: New York, New York

 - Founded: 2011

-- Notable portfolio companies: Bigfoot Biomedical, Tia, Cyclica, Human API
+- Notable portfolio companies: Tia, Bigfoot Biomedical, Cyclica, Human API

-- Track record: Over 390 investments and 33 exits
+- Track record: 33 exits

 You can refer to their website here.